PoojithDev19/ContactPageWebTest/README.md

 Integrate Lighthouse CI or axe-core to validate accessibility and performance of key pages.

-## 6. Refactored English and French Tests into a Single Data-Driven Scenario
+## 6. Refactore English and French Tests into a Single Data-Driven Scenario

 Initially, the English and French contact page tests were written as two separate scenarios.